 Shoot in RAW

-Shooting in RAW gives you much more creative control when it comes to editing, which is particularly useful during landscape photography.
+Shooting in RAW gives you much more creative control when it comes to editing, which is particularly useful if you want to achieve better landscape photography.

 RAW is a file format that captures all image data recorded when you take a photo.
 When shooting in JPEG format, image information is compressed and lost.
 Because no information is compressed when shooting with RAW, you can produce higher quality images, and there’s more to work with if you take an image which needs some editing.